MarcoCiaramella/Octree/README.md

 	}
 ```
 ## How to use
-All methods in the class Octree is documented by a Java doc.
+All methods in the class Octree are documented by a Java doc.
 The documentation is taken from the `libOL`
 repository.